-People from Eastern Europe understand this more than we do, because they have been involved in fighting for their individual freedom and the concept of voluntary association with one another (as their primary ideal), knowing that they would then be free to pursue their secondary ideals, once freedom was attained.
+People from Eastern Europe understand this more than we do as they have been involved in fighting for their individual freedom and the concept of voluntary association with one another (as their primary ideal), with the idea that they would then be free to pursue their secondary ideals, once freedom was attained.

-This is something that we should seriously contemplate because there are dozens of different secondary ideals within the industry at large, ideals which then split up various sections of the industry into different factions.
+This is a concept for us to contemplate as in the industry there are dozens of different secondary ideals, this splits up various sections of the industry into different factions, according to their various secondary ideals.

-Each time the subject of a 'primary goal' for the overall industry comes up, each of the sub-groups starts talking about its 'secondary goals', which, of course, are almost never the same as other groups' 'secondary goals'.
+Each time the subject of a "primary goal" for the overall industry comes up each of the sub-groups start talking about their "secondary goals", which, of course, are almost never the same as the other group's secondary goals.

-There will be occasions when each subgroup of the industry won't have much interest in other groups' secondary ideals (nor should they if their agendas differ).
+There will be occasions when each subgroup of the industry won't have much interest in the other person's secondary ideal (nor should they if their agendas differ).

-If all the current and separate mining organizations remain separate, but co-ordinate their activities with some overall guiding philosophy, we could be a powerful force and achieve so much more.
+If all the current and separate mining organizations remain separate but co-ordinated their activities with some overall guiding philosophy we could be a powerful force and achieve so much more.

-As the benefits of working together become obvious, you may find the many mining groups, the drilling organizations and service organizations would come on side, but the co-ordinating group needs to be almost without any ego whatsoever, with practically no name and no office bearers.
+As a result you would find so many additional mining groups, the various drilling organizations and service organizations would come on side but the co-ordinating group needs to be almost without any ego whatsoever with practically no name and no office bearers.

 You will find how effectively so many organizations along these lines work so successfully in various walks of life.
-It's called effective networking.

 Another reason why we need to brush up on our philosophy is when I see outrageous political comments go unchallenged.
-In The Australian newspaper on 5 May 2009, Premier Mike Rann of South Australia made the following comment in respect to the current negotiations between BHP and the Rann Government regarding proposed legislation for the rights and responsibilities of BHP at Olympic Dam.
+In The Australian newspaper, May 5th, 2009 Premier Mike Rann of South Australia, made this comment in respect to the current negotiations between BHP and the Rann Government regarding proposed legislation for the rights and responsibilities of BHP at Olympic Dam.

 "But just remember this: we own the resource, it is owned by the South Australian Government," Mr Rann said.

 "That means we are in a very strong position."